StreetHub/pulse.js/README.md

 ### To do

-- Extend to read and send objects nd arrays.
+- Extend to read and send objects and arrays.